carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 > > [21/b259be] process > numLines (1) [100%] 1 of 1 ✔
 > >   11748 gut_1.fq
 > >  ~~~
+> {: .solution}
 {: .challenge}

-You can see that the  process `numLines` is executed once and the result string is printed.
+1. The first line shows the run name `fervent_babbage` and revision id `c54a707593`.
+1. The second line tells you how the process has been executed `executor >  local`.
+1. The third line shows the process id `21/b259be`, name, number of cpus, percentage task completion and how many it times it has been run.
+1. The final line is the result of the view operator.

 ## Pipeline parameters

 The Nextflow `wc.nf` script defines a pipeline parameter `params.samples`.
+Pipeline parameters enable you to change the input to the workflow at runtime via the command line or a config file so they are not hard-coded into the script.
+In this way you change the input data or pipeline execution e.g change the fastq file for input.

-Pipeline parameters are simply declared by prepending to a variable name the prefix `params`, separated by dot character e.g. `params.reads`.
-Their value can be specified on the command line by prefixing the parameter name with a **double dash** character, i.e. `--paramName` e.g. `--reads`
+Pipeline parameters are simply declared by prepending to a variable name the prefix `params`, separated by dot character e.g. `params.samples`.
+Their value can be specified on the command line by prefixing the parameter name with a **double dash** character, i.e. `--paramName` e.g. `--samples`

 We can changed the input using the `params` variable on the command line.

 > ## Add a pipeline parameter
-> Run the Netxflow script by entering the following command in your terminal:
+> Re-run the Nextflow script by entering the following command in your terminal:
 >
 > ~~~
 > nextflow run wc.nf --samples 'data/ggal/*.fq'
 > ~~~
 > {: .language-bash}
 > > ## Solution
-> > The string specified on the command line will override the default value of the parameter.
+> > The string specified on the command line will override the default value of the parameter in the script.
 The output will look like this:
 > >
 > > ~~~
 > > N E X T F L O W  ~  version 20.10.0